 The Foundation Center (part of Candid) keeps tabs on philanthropy across the globe.
 It is renowned for databases on every kind of grant, grant giver, and who has given to whom and for what.
 Want to look smart when you apply for a nonprofit job?
 Get familiar with this organization.
 It is the place to go to research foundations, with an online database and collections in libraries around the US.

 But for job seeking, check out the Center's Philanthropy News Digest Jobs Board.
 It's not a big database, but worth keeping an eye on.
 Jobs are from foundations and nonprofit organizations.
 The database includes many types of positions, not just in grant seeking.

 The National Council of Nonprofits has got to be one of the most useful places for nonprofit career seekers.

 The National Council brings together local councils across the country.
 There is one in your state.
 Get acquainted with it.
 There is a map on the National Council's website where you can find your local council and how to contact it.

-The client list at Commongood Careers is a who's who of cutting-edge nonprofits.
+The client list of Koya Leadership Partners is a who's who of cutting-edge nonprofits.
 These are high impact, entrepreneurial organizations out to solve the toughest issues in the most innovative ways.

-Look at this job board for nonprofits that don't look traditional.
+Its Current Searches page has job openings.
 The number of jobs isn't large, but very select and enticing.